oyin-bo/three-g/docs/11-lowering-level.md

 Completing this migration will bring all major particle systems under the unified, modern architecture.

+## Applying to `gravity-mesh.js`

+The `gravity-mesh.js` system is the final one to be migrated.
+It follows the same legacy patterns and is a straightforward candidate for the update.

+-   **Current State**: It uses a `particleData`-based constructor, manually creates and manages ping-pong textures, and uses separate integration kernels.
+-   **Force Compatibility**: The force calculation is a hybrid Particle-Mesh (PM) method, combining a long-range force from an FFT-based solver with a short-range direct-summation correction.
+The final accumulated force is stored in a standard `RGBA32F` texture, which is fully compatible with `KIntegrateEuler`.
+-   **Migration Path**: The plan is identical to the previous migrations: refactor the constructor, replace the two integration kernels with `KIntegrateEuler`, and update the `_integratePhysics` method to use the new unified kernel.

+With this final change, all particle systems will be aligned with the texture-first architecture.

 ## Factory Adaptation (`gravity.js`)

 The factory function already demonstrates the texture-first pattern with `gravity-monopole.js`: